Privacy Policy

 You may also authorize an agent (an “Authorized Agent”) to exercise your rights on your behalf.
 To do this, you must provide your Authorized Agent with written permission to exercise your rights on your behalf, and we may request a copy of this written permission from your Authorized Agent when they make a request on your behalf.

 In this section, we use the term ‘sell’ as it is defined in the CCPA.
-Unless you are a participant in the UTR Pro Tennis Tour, we do not sell the Personal Data of California residents.
 If you are a participant in the UTR Pro Tennis Tour, you are bound by the Player Agreement you enter as a pre-requisite of participating in the UTR Pro Tennis Tour, and in so doing, allow us to sell your Personal Data, subject to your right to opt-out of these sales.

-If you are a participant in the UTR Pro Tennis Tours, we sell your Personal Data to the following categories of third parties:
+If you are a participant in the UTR Pro Tennis Tour, we sell your Personal Data to the following categories of third parties:

 Once you have submitted an opt-out request, we will not ask you to reauthorize the sale of your Personal Data for at least 12 months.

-Under the CCPA, we share the Personal Data of minors between 13 and 16 years of age in a way that may be considered a sale.
+Under the CCPA, we share the Personal Data of minors that participate in the UTR Pro Tennis Tour and that are between 13 and 16 years of age in a way that may be considered a sale.
 If you are between 13 and 16 years of age, you must authorize us to sell your Personal Data.
 To our knowledge, we do not sell the Personal Data of minors under 13 years of age.

 We Will Not Discriminate Against You for Exercising Your Rights Under the CCPA